Living under the curse & outside the garden

-Disasters are also mentioned in the New Testament.
-There were earthquakes when Christ died and when he came back to life and when Paul and Silas were in prison.
+Disasters also occurred in the New Testament.
+There were earthquakes when Christ died, when He came back to life and when Paul and Silas were in prison.

 In ancient times it was believed that disasters fell only on those who were extremely sinful.
 But Jesus taught otherwise when He mentioned “Now there were some present at that time who told Jesus about the Galileans whose blood Pilate had mixed with their sacrifices.
 Jesus answered, ‘Do you think that these Galileans were worse sinners than all the other Galileans because they suffered this way?
 I tell you, no!
 But unless you repent, you too will all perish.
 Or eighteen who died when the tower in Siloam fell on them—do you think they were more guilty than all the others living in Jerusalem?
 I tell you, no!
 But unless you repent, you too will all perish’” (Lk.
 13:4-5).
-The answer was not that they deserved punishment more that the others.
-Suffering is not directly proportional to sin.
+The answer was not that they deserved punishment more that the others, as suffering is not directly proportional to sin.
 Disasters happen to us all.
 All are sinners who must turn to God or perish in hell.
-The massacre of the Galileans who had come to Jerusalem to worship and the collapse of the tower wasn’t necessarily God’s judgement on their sinfulness, but a warning to all that unless they repented of their sin, they were doomed to eternal punishment in hell.
-So, disasters are not necessarily God’s judgement, but they are warnings of His coming judgement.
-They remind us of our need to be right with God.
+The massacre of the Galileans who had come to Jerusalem to worship and the collapse of the tower weren’t God’s judgement on their sinfulness; they were warnings to all that unless they repented of their sin, they were doomed to eternal punishment in hell.
+Disasters are not necessarily God’s judgement, but they are warnings of His coming judgement unless we get right with God.